domagojk/cycle-grid-driver/README.md

 # Cycle Grid

-A driver used for communcation between Cycle.js components keeping them loosely coupled accross application.
-Designed for creating an arhitecture where components could be separated to work “in parallel” rather than creating parent-child relationships by using one main function
+A driver providing "grid" for communcation between multiple "main cycle" components keeping them loosely coupled accross the application.
+Designed for creating an arhitecture (primarily for large-scale apps) where components could be separated to work “in parallel” rather than using all components as a child of a single main function.

+This grid can be used as a API (in form of streams) for all "main cycle" components.

 ```
 npm install cycle-grid-driver
 ```

 ## Why would I do that?

+The idea of this concept is not to remove all parent-child relationships inside one cycle component, but if a child is not essential for parent to function and could be reused or removed it should then separated as a "indepented cycle"

 For more info on the concept, check: [Creating a Scalable JavaScript Application with Cycle.js](https://medium.com/@domagojk/creating-a-scalable-javascript-application-with-cycle-js-589f4d4020a5#.ucoin75ee)